reZach/secure-electron-template/docs/architecture.md

 Where the bundled scripts will live.
 Unless you need to do something advanced you probably should leave this folder alone.

 #### app
 Contains everything for your app.
 All of your js/css files will go here as well as the electron-specific code.
+You can go [here](https://github.com/reZach/secure-electron-template/blob/master/docs/app.md) to find more information about this directory.

 #### docs
 Houses documentation pages such as this one.